uswds/uswds/README.md

 See [CONTRIBUTING](CONTRIBUTING.md).

+### Deployment and workflow

+* The staging branch `18f-pages-staging` is **automatically deployed** to our staging site: https://pages-staging.18f.gov/designstandards/.
+* The production branch `18f-pages` is **automatically deployed** to our production site: https://pages.18f.gov/designstandards/.

 **All development and pull requests should be done against the `18f-pages-staging` branch.**

+`18f-pages-staging` is already set to the default branch in this repository.

+Deployments to production will be done by site admins, using pull requests from `18f-pages-staging` to `18f-pages`.
 ## Got feedback?

 Please create a [GitHub Issue](https://github.com/18F/web-design-standards/issues).